1989 BP National Championships – Doubles

+The 1989 BP National Championships was a Grand Prix tennis tournament played in Wellington in New Zealand.

 Dan Goldie and Rick Leach were the defending champions but did not compete that year.

 Peter Doohan and Laurie Warder won in the final 3–6, 6–2, 6–3 against Rill Baxter and Glenn Michibata.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.